Milan Petržela

-Milan Petržela (born 19 June 1983) is a Czech professional footballer who plays as a winger for Czech First League club 1.
-FC Slovácko.
+Milan Petržela (born 19 June 1983) is a Czech professional footballer who plays as a winger for Czech First League club Slovácko.
 He has played for the Czech Republic national team.
+With more than 480 appearances, he holds the record for the number of appearances in the Czech First League.

 Career

 Petržela grew up in the South Moravian village Hoštice-Heroltice.

 In August 2003 he moved to 1.
 FC Slovácko of the Czech First League.
 There he played 70 games in three years and in the summer of 2006 he was bought by Sparta Prague.
 They however loaned him out to FK Jablonec where he made 24 appearances.
 He subsequently signed with Viktoria Plzeň, where he won the Czech Cup in 2010 and the Czech First League in 2011.

 After an unsuccessful season with FC Augsburg, Petržela returned to Viktoria Plzeň in June 2013.
-On 6 November 2022, he set a new Czech First League record with 465 appearances, when he surprassed Jaroslav Šilhavý with 464 appearances.